jiangyanze/FirstGitRepos/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 test githup
-Create a new branch is quick.
+Create a new branch is quick and simple.